-On November 6, commencing at 6:55 p.m. for approximately 70 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a Foreign Ministers’ Meeting (working dinner) with H.E.
-Mr. Péter Szijjártó, Minister of Foreign Affairs and Trade of Hungary, who is visiting Japan, in Tokyo.
+On March 9, commencing at around 3:15 p.m. for approximately 55 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a meeting with H.E.
+Mr. Péter Szijjártó, Minister of Foreign Affairs and Trade of Hungary, who is visiting Japan to attend the 14th United Nations Congress on Crime Prevention and Criminal Justice (Kyoto Congress).
 The overview of the meeting is as follows.

 - At the outset, Minister Motegi expressed his willingness to have frank exchange of views on various issues such as bilateral relations, regional situation and "Free and Open Indo-Pacific" with Hungary, which is cementing its presence in the European Union.
 In response, Minister Szijjártó expressed Hungary’s intention to further strengthen cooperation with Japan, an important partner in Asia, and welcomed investments from Japanese companies.

 - The two Ministers expressed appreciation for the progress made in economic relations, including resumption of Hungarian fresh pork imports by Japan and increasing economic activities of Japanese companies in Hungary.
 The two Ministers shared the view on making further headway in their friendly bilateral relations while taking into account the COVID-19 situation.

 - Minister Motegi also expressed expectations toward Hungary’s active participation in Expo 2025 Osaka, Kansai, Japan, and Minister Szijjártó responded with Hungary’s intention to participate in the EXPO.